 - Wet Floor Signs

 Make sure to begin your cleaning procedure by putting on the needed protective gear.
-Don’t forget to place wet floor signs outside of the area.
-This way, the guests will know that there is a cleaning in progress.
+Don’t forget to place wet floor signs outside the area to notify others that a cleaning procedure is in progress.
 This could prevent them from entering a hazardous area.

 Here’s how you can start the strip and wax floors: